-Not many artists can be credited with moving from one extreme of the music spectrum to another in a short period of time as Vini Reilly did between the late 70s and Early 80s.
+Not many artists can be credited with moving between extreme ends of the music spectrum in such a short period of time as Vini Reilly did between the late 70s and Early 80s.
 Starting his recording career in Manchester at the age of 23 during the height of Punk, he was the guitar player for Ed Banger and The Nosebleeds, a typical fare for its time.
-If you watch an early video of that band with Reilly, nothing in that performance will make you think that the same musician will create anything remotely similar to Durutti Column’s Without Mercy within eight years.
+Watch an early video of that band with Reilly, nothing in that performance hints towards the direction Vini Reilly took in the early 1980s, culminating with the ambitious and hard to classify masterpiece Without Mercy in 1984.

 Reilly became disillusioned with Punk pretty quick.
 It took him less than a year to understand that as much as the genre was portrayed as rebellious, anti-establishment and breaking all the rules, at the end of the day it was just another commercial vehicle for record labels to sell records to disenchanted youth.
-The problem was compounded If you were a gifted musician aspiring to hone your skills in the fields of playing an instrument, composing and arranging.
-The genre simply did not offer you a satisfying outlet.
+The problem was compounded if you were a gifted musician aspiring to hone your skills at playing an instrument, composing and arranging music.
+The genre simply did not offer you a satisfying outlet in these areas.
 Vini Reilly quit the scene and worked hard on his guitar and started to develop a unique sound, one that is instantly recognized as his own.

 In 1978 Reilly started a fruitful relationship with Factory Records, the label TV presenter Tony Wilson founded that year.
 Wilson assembled a number of musicians under the band name Durutti Column and they became the label’s first signing.
 The band took its name after Buenaventura Durruti, who led a group of armed anarchists known as the Durruti Column in the Spanish civil war.
 Wilson may not have noticed the spelling mistake.